-- A. An outstanding liberal arts program with strong undergraduate offerings in the traditional arts and sciences, including mathematics, physical and biological sciences, and social sciences as well as the fine and performing arts; - B. An academic program particularly suited to the needs of academically and artistically able Oklahoma high school graduates; - C. A trimester plan of educational programs which will permit students to complete a baccalaureate degree in three years or less.
+- A. An outstanding liberal arts program with strong undergraduate offerings in the traditional arts and sciences, including mathematics, physical and biological sciences, and social sciences as well as the fine and performing arts; - B. An academic program particularly suited to the needs of academically and artistically able Oklahoma high school graduates; - C. Flexible academic terms which will permit students to complete a baccalaureate degree in three years or less.